ysndr/MSc-Thesis/chapter/methodology.md

     Deferred { parent: ID, child: Ident },
 }

+pub enum ValueState {
+    Unknown,
+    Known(ID),
+}
 ```

-The `TermKind` type is an enumeration which defines the role of a `LinearizationItem` in the usage graph.

-Variable bindings
+Variable bindings and function arguments
-  ~ are linearized using the `Declaration` variant which holds the bound identifier as well as a list of `ID`s corresponding to its `Usage`s.
+  ~ are linearized using the `Declaration` variant which holds

+    - the bound identifier
+    - a list of `ID`s corresponding to its `Usage`s.
+    - its assigned value

 Records
   ~ remain similar to their AST representation.
-    The `Record` variant simply maps field names to the linked `RecordField`
+    The `Record` variant simply maps the record's field names to the linked `RecordField`

 Record fields
   ~ are represented as `RecordField` kinds and store: